mati-nvidia/omni-bookshelf-generator/exts/maticodes.generator.bookshelf/docs/README.md

 # Bookshelf Generator

-A procedural modeling tool for creating bookshelfs with arrayed books.
+A procedural modeling tool for creating bookshelves with arrayed books.